Topology of Almost Complex Structures on Six-Manifolds: Intersections of almost complex structures on six-manifolds as sections of the twistor space

 Hence the self-intersection of the Atiyah--Hitchin--Singer almost complex structure on $Z_+(M)$ in $Z_+(Z_+(M))$ is $12\sigma(M) + 10\chi(M)$.

-By \cite[Lemma 3]{Ar97}, closed oriented four--manifolds admitting a maximally non-integrable almost complex structure satisfy $5\chi + 6\sigma = 0$.
+By~\cite[Lemma~3]{Ar97}, closed oriented four-manifolds admitting a maximally nonintegrable almost complex structure satisfy $5\chi + 6\sigma = 0$.
 Hence for these manifolds, the corresponding self-intersection number is zero.

-\item By a theorem of Taubes \cite[Theorem 1.1]{T92}, given any closed oriented four--manifold $M$, for every large enough $k$ the manifold $N = \overline{M} \# k \CP^2$ carries a self-dual metric.
-Hence its negative twistor space $X = Z_-(N)$ is a complex manifold \cite[Theorem 4.1]{AHS78}.
+\item By a theorem of Taubes~\cite[Theorem~1.1]{T92}, given any closed oriented four-manifold $M$, for every large enough $k$ the manifold $N = \overline{M} \# k \CP^2$ carries a self-dual metric.
+Hence its negative twistor space $X = Z_-(N)$ is a complex manifold~\cite[Theorem~4.1]{AHS78}.
 It satisfies